 Investors hope to open Beacon venue in 2022

-The Reformed Church of Beacon is in contract to be sold to a development group that plans to convert the 161-year-old sanctuary and its parsonage into a venue for music, theater and other performances, a bar and cafe, and a hotel.
+The Reformed Church of Beacon is in contract to be sold to a development group that plans to convert the 161-year-old sanctuary into a venue for music, theater and other performances, a bar and cafe, and its parsonage into a hotel.

 Gavin Hecker said he and his partners, Josh Friedman and Lauren Walling, hope to finalize the sale in June and within a year open a 500-seat performance space and a bar and cafe at the former church, which sits on a strip of Wolcott Avenue between two new housing complexes: River Ridge Views townhouses and the West End Lofts apartments.

-The hotel would come in a second phase, with the group envisioning a minimum of 25 rooms.
+The hotel would come in a second phase, with the group envisioning a minimum of 25 rooms in the parsonage or a building that replaces it.
 The partners also plan to rehab the church’s historic but neglected cemetery, which was the original burial site for William Few, a signer of the U.S. Constitution, but has become overgrown.

 Hecker is a musician, promoter and post-production sound technician for film and television who moved to Beacon with his family two years ago.
 In 2010, he founded the PhilaMOCA performance space in Philadelphia, inside a former mausoleum showroom that dates to 1865.

 He anticipates booking local, regional and national music acts, and offering events that could range from theater to comedy and family entertainment.
 The sanctuary would remain “pretty much as it is” with the possible addition of a deck on the back of the building, a new seating arrangement and bathroom renovations, he said.

 The sales price was “in the ballpark” of the $1.25 million listed by Houlihan Lawrence for the property, said Hecker.
 Another $4 million to $5 million will be spent to complete the project, he said.